19 Jun 2026

 Last April, you did an Instagram live with the American singer H.E.R.
 What have you got in store for us?

 I joined H.E.R. for the “Girls with Guitars” initiative.
 We talked about a potential collaboration on Instagram.
-I hope we will be able to work out something together, she seems up for it!
-Hopefully I can go and visit her in New York, when everyone will be able to travel again.
+I hope we will be able to work something out together.
+She seems up for it!
+Hopefully, I can go and visit her in New York, when everyone will be able to travel again.
 I do have some collaborations I have made during lockdown that will come out soon, but I can’t talk about them at the moment.
 Right now, I am taking the time to be artistically more productive as I can’t play live – it means doing more music, more videos, more art.

 Lianne La Havas (2020) by Lianne La Havas available [Warner Records].